How Does Document Authentication Work?

 Digital Signatures

-A digital signature is a cryptographic technique that binds the identity of the signer with the document.
-A private key, known only to the signer, is used to encrypt the document.
+A digital signature is a cryptographic technique that binds the signer’s identity with the document.
+A private key, known only to the signer, is generated from this signature, and is used to encrypt a document.

 QR Codes and Barcodes

-QR codes and barcodes are commonly used on identity documents, tickets, and product labels to prevent counterfeiting and ensure traceability.
+QR codes and barcodes are commonly used on identity documents, public documents, tickets, and product labels to prevent counterfeiting and ensure traceability.

 These codes contain encoded information that can be scanned by compatible devices or software.
 When scanned, the system can cross-reference the information with a secure database to verify the document’s authenticity.